Faroe Islands: 14th century onwards

 In 1380, the Faroe Islands entered a union with Denmark through the unification of Denmark and Norway, marking the beginning of a prolonged period under Danish influence.
 This transition led to significant changes, including the introduction of Lutheranism in 1538, which had profound effects on the islands' religious practices and cultural identity.

 The Faroe Islands were subjected to repeated slave raids by the Barbary corsairs between the 16th and 18th centuries.
 The most famous slave raid on the Faroe Islands was the slave raid of Suðuroy in the summer of 1629.

 The 17th century brought economic challenges as Denmark imposed a trade monopoly, restricting the Faroese economy and limiting their commercial interactions with other nations.
-This monopoly was eventually lifted in 1856, allowing the islands to develop a modern fishing industry and revitalize their economy.
+This monopoly was eventually lifted in 1856, allowing the islands to develop a modern fishing industry and revitalise their economy.

 The 19th century was a pivotal era for Faroese cultural and political revival.
 Lutheran minister Venceslaus Ulricus Hammershaimb introduced an official orthography for the Faroese language in 1846, reaffirming its cultural significance after centuries of suppression.
-This linguistic renaissance fueled the growth of a national movement, leading to the reinstatement of the Løgting in 1852 as an advisory body.
+This linguistic renaissance fuelled the growth of a national movement, leading to the reinstatement of the Løgting in 1852 as an advisory body.